|

 Science Teams and International Field Campaigns:

-- Science Team, Airborne Tropical Tropopause Experiment
+- Airborne Tropical Tropopause Experiment (ATTREX) Science Team, 2010-2015.

-- Co-Investigator, Microwave Temperature Profiler instrument, Convection and Moisture Experiment (CAMEX-4) 2001, Cirrus Regional Study of Tropical Anvils and Cirrus Layers (CRYSTAL-FACE) 2002, and Tropical Cloud Systems and Processes (TCSP) 2005.
+- Co-Investigator, Microwave Temperature Profiler instrument: Convection and Moisture Experiment (CAMEX-4) 2001; Cirrus Regional Study of Tropical Anvils and Cirrus Layers (CRYSTAL-FACE) 2002; and Tropical Cloud Systems and Processes (TCSP) 2005.

-- Participant, Darwin Area Wave Experiment (DAWEX), 2001.
+- Darwin Area Wave Experiment (DAWEX) Participant, 2001.

-- Auxiliary Investigator STERAO Observational Field Campaign, 1996.
+- STERAO Observational Field Campaign, Auxiliary Investigator, 1996.

 Current Research Interests:

-- The focus of my research is on atmospheric waves
+- The focus of my research is on atmospheric waves and both global

-and mesoscale dynamics surrounding deep convection, mountains, and
+and mesoscale dynamics surrounding deep convection,

-the jet stream.
-My work involves
+mountains, and the jet stream.
+My work involves both

-both observational analyses and theoretical modeling to better
+observational analyses and theoretical modeling to better